Izu-33/crab_age_prediction/README.md

 # crab_age_prediction
-This repo illustrates regression with varying regression techniques.
+This repo illustrates regression with varying regression techniques:

-Repo not updating
+- Linear Regression

+- Ridge Regression

+- Lasso Regression

+- DecisionTreeRegressor

+- Random Forest Regressor

+- Extreme Gradient Boosting Regressor

+All of these models were implemented using the **`Scikit-learn`** library.